AlexGaillard/AlexGaillard/README.md

 On the front end I am currently focusing on learning Typescript and constantly find myself in awe of how easily it points out your own stupid mistakes to you.

-On the backend side I have also been putting a lot of time of Cloud hosting and have set up a number of web servers on both Linode and AWS which I now use to run and test side projects while learning the ins and outs of cloud architecture and performance and security management.
+On the backend side I have also been putting a lot of time of Cloud hosting and have set up a number of web servers on both Linode and AWS.
+These are mainly used to run and test side projects while learning the ins and outs of cloud architecture and performance and security management.

 <!--
 **AlexGaillard/AlexGaillard** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.